IreneBrugnara/Advanced-programming-project/README.md

 # Advanced-programming-project
+### Authors: Irene Brugnara and Roberto Corti

-This is the repository for the final project of Advanced Programming course.
+This is the repository for the final project of Advanced Programming course of the Data Science and Scientific Computing Master's Degree.